Labor Pain Symptoms and Relief - What to Expect Before Delivery

 The following medicinal options are available for pregnant women to manage their labor pain:

 • Epidural is a pharmacological pain relief option that gives long-lasting and complete pain relief and generally considered safe.
-Sometimes it may cause transient fetal bradycardia.
+Transient fetal heart rate changes may occur, usually secondary to maternal hypotension, and are typically manageable with appropriate monitoring and treatment.

 • Entonox, the patient-controlled pain relief option "Gas and Air", is a mixture of nitrous oxide and oxygen.
 It should be inhaled from the beginning of each contraction to eliminate labour pain.